RubySlovenia/RubySlovenia.github.io/_posts/2014-06-18-june-meetup.markdown

 We moved this meetup to Monday, because Wednesday is a national holiday and we figured you might use that for an extended weekend. :sunglasses:

 The meetup will again take place in the [**Poligon Creative Centre**](http://www.poligon.si/).
-Everyone seemed to really like the place so we can finally say we settled on the location for all of our future meetups.
+Everyone seemed to really like the place so we can finally say we settled on the location for all of our future meetups. [**RSVP on meetup**](http://www.meetup.com/RubySlovenia/events/188424902/).

 The first talk of the meetup will be by **Martin Artnik** (@artoartnik) from [**D·Labs**](http://dlabs.si/), who is still deciding on the topic.
 The second one will be by **Tomaž Zaman** (@carmivore) from [**Codeable**](https://codeable.io/) on *Continuous deployment of Rails apps on AWS OpsWorks*.